Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 Yes, Golden Visa holders in both Italy and Greece can access public education for themselves and their families.
 Residency permits allow them to enroll in state schools at the same, or similar, cost as local citizens, covering primary, secondary, and even higher education.

-Greece’s Golden Visa is often the better fit for retirees, thanks to its lower entry point (€250K–€800K) and attractive tax incentives, including a 7% flat tax on foreign income.
-Italy’s investor visa, on the other hand, is better suited to higher-net-worth individuals, offering a faster and more flexible pathway (starting from €250K in startups), though it typically comes with higher tax exposure unless you qualify for its flat-tax regime.
+Greece’s Golden Visa is often the better fit for retirees, thanks to the ability to purchase property as the investment and attractive tax incentives, including a 7% flat tax on foreign income.
+Italy’s investor visa, on the other hand, is better suited to higher-net-worth individuals, offering a faster and more flexible pathway (starting from €250K in startups), and its flat-tax regimes offer further appeal.

 Share this post: